 Another way, if you are located in Sougia, is to take the public bus to Hania in the early morning and get off at the entrance of the gorge or to take a taxi.

 We parked the car at the gorge entrance, after passing through the gorge we walked up to the junction and took the bus to Sougia.
 Then we took the bus from Sougia to Agia Irini.

 The entrance ticket is €2,00/pp (2017).
 Bus ticket Sougia-Agia Irini €2,30/pp (2017).

-I and my partner Gabi, park the car near “Porofarago” tavern (625m), since we have been told that at the parking place at the gorge entrance, goats often climb on the cars to graze leaves of the trees.
+I and my partner Gabi, park the car near “Porofarago” tavern (625m) since we have been told that at the parking place at the gorge entrance, goats often climb on the cars to graze leaves of the trees.
 We start walking on 7,30.
 At the beginning we are alone and the sun is covered by the gorge walls not visible yet.
-As always we bring plenty of water although in this gorge there are 4 rest areas with drinking water, contrary to many other gorges. were the fountains are not working.
+As always we bring plenty of water although in this gorge there are 4 rest areas with drinking water, contrary to many other gorges were fountains don’t work.